Pros and Cons of Moving to Singapore

 + PRO: Lots of options

-Whether expats want to rent an HDB (government-owned) flat or a privately owned condo, they’ll have lots of choice.
-High-rise developments are springing up all over Singapore.
+Whether expats want to rent an HDB (government-owned) flat or a privately owned condo, they’ll have loads of options, as high-rise developments are still springing up all over Singapore.
 Most of the privately owned condos and apartments, especially the new ones, have amenities such as pools, playgrounds, gyms and function rooms included on site.
 Landed homes (similar to single family homes in the US) can be found in the suburbs.

 - CON: Rent is expensive

-Because land and space on the island are scarce, rent in Singapore is expensive.
+Because land and space on the island are at a premium, rent in Singapore can be exorbitant.
 Expect to pay more for a place closer to the city centre, Orchard Road, Holland Village, and other desirable neighbourhoods.
-Expats willing to move farther away from the central parts of town just might score a good deal.
+Expats willing to move further away from the central parts of town just might score a good deal.

 Transportation in Singapore